mhavey/marklogic/uml2es/tutorials/dmui.md

 Now it's time to convert the UML model to Entity Services form.
 This is best done by running a Gradle command from the command line.
 Make sure you are in the dmHub project folder.
 Run the following:

-./gradlew -i uDeployModelToDHF -PxmiFile=data/model/PWIModel/PWIModel.uml -PentitySelect=stereotype
+./gradlew -i -b uml2es4dhf51.gradle uDeployModelToDHF -PmodelFile=data/model/PWIModel/PWIModel.uml -PentitySelect=stereotype

 </p>
 </details>